richbodo/VectorKnowledgeBase/api_specification.md

 The application is deployed using Replit's deployment service which automatically handles HTTPS and domain mapping.
 No port number is needed in the URL as Replit handles the port forwarding internally.

-## Authentication
+## Authentication and Security
-All API endpoints require authentication using the Vector Knowledge Base API key when running in development/test mode.
+All API endpoints require authentication using the Vector Knowledge Base API key (VKB_API_KEY).

+### API Key Configuration
+For the application to work properly, the VKB_API_KEY needs to be configured in two places:

+1. **Development Environment:**
+   - Add VKB_API_KEY to your workspace secrets
+   - This enables local testing and development

+2. **Production Environment:**
+   - Add VKB_API_KEY to your deployment secrets in the Replit deployments pane
+   - This ensures the deployed application has access to the key
+   - Without this, the deployment will fail even if the workspace secret is set

+**Important:** The API key must be properly set in both environments for full functionality.

-**Header Required in Development:**
+**Header Required:**
 - `X-API-KEY`: Your Vector Knowledge Base API key (VKB_API_KEY)

-**Note:** In deployment mode, authentication is optional.
-The API will function without the VKB_API_KEY to ensure public accessibility of the deployed service.

-**Authentication Errors (Development Mode Only):**
+**Authentication Errors:**
 ```json
 {
   "error": "Missing API key"